 1. No Support from The Top

-One of the worst Lean killers is not having support from the top.
+One of the worst Lean killers and challenges in lean implementation is not having support from the top.
 On large projects, I’ve seen senior superintendents go out of their way to ensure that communication was siloed with all information filtering through them.
 Without the top person’s full support on the construction site, Lean efforts will never fully realize their maximum potential.
 Lean requires field leaders to be unyielding in the pursuit of the elimination of waste and continuous improvement.
 If you are on a jobsite in a situation described, you must understand that many in our industry are resistant to change.
 Fear of not being in control or having the skill set can lead to this resistance.
 Some ways you can help a leader shift their mindset and provide support include treating them with respect, earning their trust, help them see the gaps, and be an example in the workflow you can control.

 2. Lack of Training